engchina/helidon-jet/README.md

 # Helidon Quickstart MP Example

-This example implements a simple Hello World REST service using MicroProfile
+This example implements integrationg of Helidon MP and Oralce JET.

 ## Prerequisites